gSchool/ada-2-ruby-on-rails/intro-to-rails-6/intro-to-rails-api.md

 ## Pets Controller / Model / Routes

-Consider the steps required to set up a Pets Controller, Model, and Routes.
+Consider the steps required to set up a Pets Controller, Model, and Routes and then review in the details tag below.
 These steps are reviewed in detail in the video lesson.

 <details style="max-width: 700px; margin: auto;">
   <summary>Pets Baseline</summary>